jpswalsh/academicons/docs/index.md

 Alternatively, use the jsdelivr CDN to call the most recent version of Academicons from the content distribution network.

-Load Academicons v1 (latest release):
+Load Academicons v1 (latest release in the 1.x.x range; recommended):

 {% highlight html %}